WWE Worlds Collide: History

 Worlds Collide was then put on hiatus due to the COVID-19 pandemic.
 In October 2021, the company revealed their event calendar for 2022, and Worlds Collide was not included.
 Prior to this, NXT underwent a restructuring, being rebranded as "NXT 2.0", reverting to a developmental territory for WWE.
 However, on August 18, 2022, WWE announced the return of Worlds Collide, scheduled for September 4, and it would primarily feature NXT and NXT UK.
-The announcement also confirmed that the 2022 Worlds Collide would be the final event for NXT UK; following the event, the brand took a hiatus and will relaunch as NXT Europe in 2023.
+The announcement also confirmed that the 2022 Worlds Collide would be the final event for NXT UK; following the event, the brand took a hiatus and will eventually relaunch as NXT Europe.
 At the 2022 event, all of NXT UK's championships (except the NXT UK Heritage Cup) were unified into their respective NXT championship counterparts.
 In addition to the WWE Network in international markets, it was available to livestream on Peacock in the United States (as the American WWE Network merged under Peacock in March 2021).
 The 2022 event was also the final major event for NXT in which the brand was referred to as "NXT 2.0", as shortly after the event, the "2.0" moniker was dropped.

+On April 19, 2025, after a three-year hiatus, WWE announced the return of Worlds Collide for NXT, scheduled for Saturday, June 7, 2025, at the Kia Forum in Inglewood, California.
+The event was held in collaboration with the Mexican promotion Lucha Libre AAA Worldwide, which WWE revealed it had acquired shortly after the announcement of the 2025 Worlds Collide.
+It was held as part of the 2025 Money in the Bank weekend, held the same day prior to that event, which took place at Inglewood's Intuit Dome.
+This was the first Worlds Collide to livestream on YouTube in most international markets, following the merger of the WWE Network under Netflix in January 2025 in the areas.
+The event also had involvement from wrestlers from WWE's Raw and SmackDown brands, as well as a couple of wrestlers from WWE and AAA partner promotion Total Nonstop Action Wrestling (TNA).